Faculty FAQ

 Designating a course as Honors creates a separate section in the eyes of the registration system.
 This means that the student is dropped from the non-Honors course.
 The instructor needs to link the courses together.
 The UNH IT Knowledge Base has instructions.

-We always welcome new Honors courses.
-If you would like to teach one, you should begin by consulting with your department chair.
-If he or she approves, contact the Honors Program with your proposal.
+We encourage the development of new Honors courses.
+If you would like to create one, you should begin by consulting with your department chair, then contact the Honors College to discuss your ideas.
+Honors courses are proposed and approved through the same course management process as other UNH courses.

 Honors courses may also be created at the upper level to serve Honors in Major students.
 This is relatively rare, as few majors have enough Honors students to fill a section.
 However, it may be feasible in cases where a single course serves multiple majors (such as GEN 604H, Principles of Genetics), or for general skills and topics (such as research methods or thesis prep).